 Southern States University offers three certificate programs at the graduate level that are three quarters long with seven courses in total.
+The certificates can be offered up to 100% online.
 These certificates are:

 - Certificate in Business Administration

 - Certificate in Strategic Management

 - Certificate in Information Technology